 Gaza Under Fire: What Next? | Bigger than Five

-With Israel resuming its heavy bombardment of Gaza and Washington also intensifying its own airstrikes on Yemen – we ask: are Arab nations doing enough to stop the slaughter of Palestinians?...
+With Israel resuming its heavy bombardment of Gaza and Washington also intensifying its own airstrikes on Yemen – we ask: are Arab nations doing enough to stop the slaughter of Palestinians?
+And is the US’ military escalation creating more instability in the Middle East?
+Arab League Assistant Secretary-General Hossam Zaki insists its member states are doing all they can to stop the bloodshed, as they put forward a reconstruction plan for Gaza.
+And Admiral William Fallon, former head of US Central Command, says the United States is trying to provide stability and security to a ‘volatile’ region....
 Read More

 Up Next